germainejuan/germainejuan.github.io/projects/project-3.md

 labels:
   - Community
   - Family & Consumer Sciences
 summary: A project that sought to promote cultural appreciation and harmony, with an emphasis to first-generation immigrant youth in Kalihi.
+Project has received Gold Medal at both state- and national-level.

 ---